deep-foundation/dev/readme.md

 - `npm run packages` before all
 - `npm run gitpod` in gitpod for fully start
 - `npm run local` for locally fully start
+- `npm run rm-migrates` for delete all artifacts .migrate of npm migrate package

 ## unsafe gulp methods